Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ### User properties

-User properties help you understand your users at the time they performed some action within your app such as their device details, their preferences, or language.
+User properties help you understand your users at the time they performed some action within your app.
+For example, you can learn about their device details, their preferences, or language.

  Amplitude-iOS's `AMPIdentity` class manages these features.

 !!!warning "User privacy warning"